jexuswebserver/jexus_docs/manager/tutorials/https-binding.rst

 HTTP API to determine which server certificate to present in handshake response,

-1. Check SNI based mappings first.
+* Check SNI based mappings first.
 If any mapping matches the host name in the request, return the certificate in that mapping.
-1. If there is no SNI mapping matched, check IP based mappings.
+* If there is no SNI mapping matched, check IP based mappings.
 If the destination IP and port number of the request matches a mapping, return the certificate of that mapping.
-1. If no mapping matches at all, this HTTPS connection cannot be created.
+* If no mapping matches at all, this HTTPS connection cannot be created.

 .. note:: If a web browser does not support SNI, then only IP based mappings is scanned.
+Examples: All browsers on Windows XP.

+.. note:: If your Windows is too old to support SNI, then only IP based mappings is scanned.
+Examples: Windows Vista/Windows 7/Windows Server 2008/ Windows Server 2008 R2.

 So if you notice a wrong certificate is displayed in web browser when you navigate to a page, time to reveiw the mappings.